Checkmarx/JS-SCP/src/input-validation/numbers.md

 }
 ```

-Yes, this is an infinte loop. `MIN` is not a "Safe Integer", in fact the
+Yes, this is an infinite loop. `MIN` is not a "Safe Integer", in fact the
 last "Safe Integer" is exactly `MIN - 1` which you can get from
 `Number.MAX_SAFE_INTEGER` (2⁵³-1): although there's no representation for
 `MIN` and we're doing an _integer_ operation, JavaScript won't throw any error.